fwilhe2/bsync/README.md

 	DIR can be user@sshserver:DIR
     -v              Verbose
     -i              Ignore permissions
     -c              Check that directories are identical
     -m MODE         sync|backup|mirror (defult sync)
 	                    backup - copy new and modified from DIR1 to DIR2 mirror - backup + missing in DIR1 remove from DIR2
-	    sync   - bidirectional mirror\n"
+	                    sync   - bidirectional mirror
     -y              Ignore confirm changes prompt
     -b              Batch mode (exit on conflict)
     -p PORT         Port for SSH